Buyer Enablement: An Element of the Customer Journey You Never Considered

 And those 6-10 people are each bringing a full plate of their own research to the table.
 So instead of a sales rep walking a few people through a pitch, today’s process involves getting a much larger group on the same page and managing the boatload of data and opinions they come equipped with.

 So it’s not quite fair to say the sales landscape has changed; it’s the buying process that has changed.
 This shift in how buying is done means marketing and sales teams must look ahead and be prepared for those changes, to help customers overloaded with data navigate the obstacle-laden journey.
+Leveraging expertise from SDR companies can be instrumental in adapting to evolving buying behavior.

 Buyer enablement is more about helping customers buy than it is about helping sales teams sell.